briancordanyoung/GeekSpeak-Show-Timer/README.md

 ## Todo:

-- Add color change to last segment ring at 2 minutes and a third color change at 30 seconds.
 - Create animating buttons for start/pause and Next Segment buttons
 - Create graphics for Add & Remove seconds buttons.
+- images need to be scaled and optimized for: @1x,@2x,@3x
+- ~~Add color change to last segment ring at 2 minutes and a third color change at 30 seconds.~~ (done)
 - ~~When 1st and 2nd segment finish, indicate time is still counting by creating a 5 degree gap that continues rotation at the same pace.~~ (done)
-- images need to be scaled and optimized for: @1x,@2x,@3x
 - ~~Fix labels under show times to scale based on text width~~ (done)
 - ~~Showtime should always count up.~~ (done)
 - ~~Section time should always count down.
 Except when all three segments are completed~~ (done)